Spousal Support Counsel And Representation

 - Lump-sum support, as the name implies, is a single payment that is designed to put both parties on equal financial footing.
 One example of how it may be used is to compensate one party in divorce if the other party is awarded a family business.

 - Permanent alimony is less common than it was a decade or more ago.
 It is awarded only if the marriage lasted a minimum of 17 years and generally if one party lacks the ability to become self-supporting or there is a substantial gap in incomes that is unlikely to ever be closed.

 The court considers a number of factors when awarding spousal support.
 These include the length of the marriage, the standard of living during the marriage, the age of the parties involved and the contributions that both parties made to the marriage, including child care or supporting the other party’s education or career.

 Work Alongside A Lawyer To Effectively Protect Your Interests

 Financial stability is among the biggest concerns for many individuals following the end of a relationship.
 We work to ensure that our clients are not left in an unfair financial position following divorce, whether they expect to receive spousal support or pay it.

 The greater the assets, the more complex these issues can be.
 If necessary, we work with forensic accountants, business valuation specialists and other financial professionals to gain a clear picture of marital finances.

 We provide an initial family law consultation at a discounted rate.
 Call our Oviedo law office at 407-792-6697 or use our online contact form to schedule an appointment.
-Attorney Peppler represents individuals and families in Greater Orlando and throughout central Florida.
+Attorney Peppler represents individuals and families in Winter Springs and throughout central Florida.